filesender/filesender/docs/index.md

 ### Which version should you choose

-Version 2.2 has been released in August 2018 and is the recommended choice.
+Version 2.5 has been released in December 2018 and is the recommended choice.

 Following the 2.0 release there will be subsequent releases in the pattern 2.1, 2.2, 2.30 etc. Each of these releases will build on version 2.0 adding bugfixes and features.
-It is planend that you can migrate from 2.0 upwards in the 2.x series.
+It is planned that you can migrate from 2.0 upwards in the 2.x series.

-The previos production release is [1.6.1, released on December 30th 2015](https://downloads.filesender.org/filesender-1.6.1.tar.gz).
+The previous production release is [1.6.1, released on December 30th 2015](https://downloads.filesender.org/filesender-1.6.1.tar.gz).

 ### Documentation